 A few more days down the line, you might feel ready to stop altogether.
 This usually happens naturally, so follow your baby’s cues.
 If things aren’t going well, remember you can always start over again.
 No judgment.

-Once your baby is completely unswaddled, most parents then switch to wearable blankets for the sake of keeping warm, especially since regular blankets remain a SIDS hazard until about 12 months of age.
+Once your baby is completely unswaddled, most parents then switch to wearable blankets for the sake of keeping warm, especially since regular blankets remain a safety hazard until about 12 months of age.

 Swaddle Strap ~ $29